flatironinstitute/disBatch/Readme.md

 helpful for debugging and reissuing failed tasks.

-It can take as input a file, each of whose lines is a task in the form of a command sequence.
+It can take as input a file, each of whose lines is a task in the form of a Bash command.
 For example, the file could consists of the 1000 commands listed above.
 It launches the tasks one after the other until all specified execution resources are in use.
 Then as one executing task exits, the next task in the file is launched.
 This repeats until all the lines in the file have been processed.

-Each task is run in a new shell.
-If you want to manipulate the execution environment of a task, add the appropriate operations to the command sequence&mdash;`source SetupEnv` in the above is one example.
-For another, if you just need to set an environment variable, each task line would look something like:
+Each task is run in a new shell; i.e. all lines are independent of one another.

+Here's a more complicated example, demonstrating controlling the execution environment and capturing the output of the tasks:

+    ( cd /path/to/workdir ; source SetupEnv ; myprog -a 0 -b 0 -c 0 ) &> task_0_0_0.log
+    ( cd /path/to/workdir ; source SetupEnv ; myprog -a 0 -b 0 -c 1 ) &> task_0_0_1.log
+    ...
+    ( cd /path/to/workdir ; source SetupEnv ; myprog -a 9 -b 9 -c 8 ) &> task_9_9_8.log
+    ( cd /path/to/workdir ; source SetupEnv ; myprog -a 9 -b 9 -c 9 ) &> task_9_9_9.log

+Each line uses standard Bash syntax.
+Let's break it down:

+1. the `( ... ) &> task_0_0_0.log` captures all output (stdout and stderr) from any command in the parentheses and writes it to `task_0_0_0.log`;
+2. `cd /path/to/workdir` changes the working directory;
+3. `source SetupEnv` executes a script called `SetupEnv`, which could contain commands like `export PATH=...` or `module load ...` to set up the environment;
+4. `myprog -a 0 -b 0 -c 0` is the command you want to run.

+The semicolons between the last 3 statements are Bash syntax to run a series of commands on the same line.

+You can simplify this kind of task file with the `#DISBATCH PREFIX` and `#DISBATCH SUFFIX` directives.
+See the [#DISBATCH directives](#disbatch-directives) section for full details, but here's how that could look:

+    #DISBATCH PREFIX ( cd /path/to/workdir ; source SetupEnv ; myprog
+    #DISBATCH SUFFIX ) &> task_${DISBATCH_TASKID}.log
+    -a 0 -b 0 -c 0
+    -a 0 -b 0 -c 1
+    ...
+    -a 9 -b 9 -c 9

+Note that for a simple environment setup, you don't need a `source SetupEnv`.
+You can just set an environment variable directly in the task line, as you can in Bash:

     export LD_LIBRARY_PATH=/d0/d1/d2:$LD_LIBRARY_PATH ; rest ; of ; command ; sequence

-Or, for more complex set ups, command sequences and input/output redirection requirements, you could place everything in a small shell script with appropriate arguments for the parts that vary from task to task, say `RunMyprog.sh`:
+For more complex set ups, command sequences and input/output redirection requirements, you could place everything in a small shell script with appropriate arguments for the parts that vary from task to task, say `RunMyprog.sh`:

     #!/bin/bash